 Q: Will One Community ever pay any of its members?

 One Community’s #1 financial priority is expansion and our global goals.
-If we are accomplishing expansion and these goals successfully, and a 100% consensus of the membership agrees that distribution of funds is warranted and will not in any way compromise these goals, then distributions can be made.
+If we are accomplishing expansion and these goals successfully, and a 100% consensus of the membership agrees that distribution of funds is tax compliant, aligned with our values, warranted, and will not in any way compromise these goals, then distributions can be made.

 Q: What about property liability and ownership by individuals versus a foundation, corporation, etc.?

-The property owners or non-owner residents, are responsible for maintaining a relatively safe environment.
-When people enter the property and hurt themselves because the environment is not safe, they may sue the property owners or residents unless they are intoxicated or are trespasser.
+Regardless, the property owners or non-owner residents, are responsible for maintaining a relatively safe environment.
+When people enter the property and hurt themselves because the environment is not safe, they may sue the property owners or residents unless they are intoxicated or are trespassing.
 The residents are treated in the same manner as the property owner.